SUMMER SCHOOL | European Policy Communications in the Digital Era 2019

 Included: Lectures and interactive workshops in policy communications; Certificate of completion; Food and drinks in the breaks; Networking and social programme

-Speakers from: Airbnb, POLITICO Europe, FleishmanHillard, Cambridge University, Better Europe Public Affairs, Hertie School of Governance, Press Club Brussels, Impact Assessment Institute, CEU Center for European Union Research, Centre for Policy Writing…
+Speakers from: POLITICO Europe, FleishmanHillard, Transport & Environment, Cambridge University, Better Europe Public Affairs, Hertie School of Governance, Press Club Brussels, Impact Assessment Institute, CEU Center for European Union Research, Centre for Policy Writing…

 Date and location: July 16-19, 2019 in Lisbon, Portugal (Jupiter Lisboa Hotel)REGISTER HERE

 To register, please fill in the online registration form and choose between one and four Modules.
 Applications are considered in priority order, according to the date of their submission.
-After the completion of the prescribed quota of places, no application will be accepted – for this reason, we recommend early registration.
 Upon acceptance, you will receive an invoice for the registration fee.
-For group registrations or any other inquiries please contact us at email@example.com.
+For group registrations or any other inquiries please contact us at firstname.lastname@example.org.